Xavier & Ophelia: 2012: I Hate Birds

-After touring in support of their first album the band continued to write and produce new music.
+After touring in support of their first album the duo continued to write and produce new music.
 As of July 2012 Tough was finishing the tracking and overdubs on eight songs for their upcoming EP.
-The album was then mixed by Reid Shippen, Keller Jahner, Drew Adams (Dave Pensado), Ryan States and Brent Paschke.
-John Foster and Cameron Morgan contributed to the songwriting of certain tracks, and the band has also worked with guitarist Reeves Gabrels.
+The album was mixed by Reid Shippen, Keller Jahner, Drew Adams (Dave Pensado), Ryan States, and Brent Paschke.
+John Foster and Cameron Morgan contributed to the songwriting of certain tracks and the duo have also worked with guitarist Reeves Gabrels.

 Their sophomore album, I Hate Birds, was self-released on December 18, 2012.
-Several songs from the album went on to win or be nominated for awards.
+Several songs from the album won or were nominated for awards.
 "Falling Down," co-written by Moore, Tough, and John Foster, won the Grand Prize at the John Lennon Songwriting Contest in the electronic category.
 Two more songs placed in the Indie International Songwriting Contest in spring 2013; "I Hate Birds," co-written with Sarah Majors, won second in the rock category, while "Made of Stars," co-written with A. Krause, came in second in the pop category.

-About the track "I Need Money" from I Hate Birds, Raw Ramp stated "Along with chippa acoustic strums and plucks, and a chirping rhythm that rattles along briskly, Deanna's voice – rich in cocoa butter oil – oozes from the cracks to melt into the fabric of the song."
-About the musical style, the review further stated, "The tune seems cheerful and full of hope ... ironically it's all about a relationship going sour and the clinging, carping attitude that occurs before an inevitable closure."
+About the track "I Need Money" from I Hate Birds, Raw Ramp said, "Along with chippa acoustic strums and plucks, and a chirping rhythm that rattles along briskly, Deanna's voice–rich in cocoa butter oil–oozes from the cracks to melt into the fabric of the song."
+The review said, "The tune seems cheerful and full of hope... ironically it's all about a relationship going sour and the clinging, carping attitude that occurs before an inevitable closure."

-2013-14: Recent years
+2013-14 and since

-The band's music has been placed in movies, television and commercials.
-"Passing Train" was featured in multiple episodes of Alaska Gold Diggers, and in late 2013 their song "Heartbeat" was featured on the television show Twisted.
-The band has also released several official music videos.
-A video for their song "Stop The Traffic" was released in spring 2014, and according to a review, "The clip features...stunning imagery in a busy metropolitan nighttime setting."
+The duo's music has been placed in movies, television and commercials.
+"Passing Train" was featured in multiple episodes of Alaska Gold Diggers, and in late 2013 their song "Heartbeat" was featured on Twisted. a show on ABC Family.
+They have also released several official music videos.
+A video for their song "Stop The Traffic" came out in the spring of 2014, and according to a review, "The clip features...stunning imagery in a busy metropolitan nighttime setting."
 The music video for "Six Billion Lonely People," performed by the band, came out in July 2014.

-As of May 2014 the band is based in Nashville, Tennessee, where they continue to work on new music in their Nashville studio.
-Tough simultaneously is a music industry educator at Belmont University, and continues to produce/write other projects as well.
-For example, in 2012-2013 he wrote and produced nine songs for the television show Hart of Dixie.
-Xavier and Ophelia band periodically performs live as a duo or with a backing band, with Tough switching between instruments such as guitar and keyboards.
-They regularly perform at The Bluebird Cafe in Nashville.
+As of May 2014 the band was based in Nashville.
+Tough was a music industry educator at Belmont University and continued to produce/write other projects.
+For example, in 2012-2013 he wrote and produced nine songs for the television show Hart of Dixie on The CW.
+Xavier & Ophelia periodically performed live as a duo or with a backing band, with Tough switching between instruments such as guitar and keyboards.
+They regularly performed at The Bluebird Cafe in Nashville.

+Their Web site has been offline since April 2020.